 Lovely maidens have dressed their hair piled up high to show their oval face of lustrous complexions.
 They have heavy breasts and their eyes express moods from vivacity to serenity.
 They wear elaborate jewels on their hair, ears and arms.
 Large hooped earrings dangle from their ears and they wear armlets as well as bangles.
 Numerous necklaces, some having large pendants too are worn.
 They are standing in a row carrying flowers, trays of flowers bestowing the most enigmatic of smiles.

-What Sigiriya fresco paintings depict?
+What does Sigiriya fresco paintings depict?

 The female figures were shown as if moving in the same direction (north) and that some of the ladies were accompanied by females of a darker complexion and probably of a different race.
 The flowers carried by the females were suggested as indicating that they were setting forth to worship at the temple of Pidrangala built on the hills situated a mile to the north of Sigiriya.
 Archaeologists opine that the fair-skinned ladies represented queens or princess who were accompanied by their ladies-in-waiting or maid-servants depicted by the dark-skinned figures.